Mtbred/esp32brewkettle/README.md

 - wall count: 3
 - supports: ZigZag

+#### Wiring Diagram
+WIP

 #### Software
-I already had ESPHome running in my homelab via their docker container(https://hub.docker.com/r/esphome/esphome) which meant I was able to quickly build out configurations for each of the components.
+I already had ESPHome running in my homelab via their docker container(https://hub.docker.com/r/esphome/esphome) making it easy to build out configurations for each of the components.
 You'll find my original configuration which I hooked up to Home assistant under ESPHome/brewkettle_HA.yaml. (future iteration that I have feeding to an InfluxDB will be added).

 ## Usage notes
 Font files must be present in /config volume to be able to properly load them for the screen.